-The WCS Lao PDR Program is focusing its efforts on protecting one of the world’s most important areas for biodiversity, the Greater Northern Annamites (GNA).
-WCS is committed to working in the GNA of Lao PDR because it is home to unique wild habitats and endemic species, supports the livelihoods of several million people, and is increasingly threatened by human-induced processes.
+The WCS Lao PDR Program is focusing its efforts on protecting one of the world’s most important areas for biodiversity, the Greater Northern Annamites (GNA), as well as a key wetland area in the south.
+Home to unique wild habitats and endemic species, these areas support the livelihoods of several million people and are increasingly threatened by human-induced processes.
 To counter this, WCS Lao PDR focusses on protecting wild places in three landscapes:

 - The GNA as a whole contains 134 mammal species and over 500 species of birds.